Speakers from TheLadders JobMobile Summit share their perspective on the challenges and benefits of mobile disruption in the recruitment industry.

 - Take pictures of resumes to send to your hiring manager.
 You can create libraries of resumes this way, so you always have the resume you need on-hand.

 - Embed links into the body of emails sent to candidates.
 These can include active phone number links so they can call you with one touch of a button, links to Google maps for directions, and links to sites for company and application information.

 - Try to avoid email!
 Busy professionals receive 200-300 emails daily, so the odds of your emails being missed are high.

 Click on the following link to watch Eric's presentation.

-HR professionals and recruiters: Click on the following link to learn more about TheLadders JobMobile series and register for upcoming events
+HR professionals and recruiters: Want to learn more about mobile and social recruiting?
+Click on the following link to read about TheLadders JobMobile series and register for upcoming events.

 SAVE THE DATE: TheLadders second annual JobMobile Summit will take place in New York City on Wednesday, October 1, 2014 -- mark your calendars!